 Here are most of the people who demonstrated great goodness.
 I hope to always remember:

-My Man--Of course my husband was my true companion through all of this.
+My Man–Of course my husband was my true companion through all of this.
 He tenderly doctored each one of my wounds faithfully each day.
 He helped me do all the embarrassing things that are already hard when you are pregnant, and even worse when you are wounded and pregnant.
-He took care of my every need, and our children's as well (except he had a hard time doing Sweet Tween's hair--hee hee).
+He took care of my every need, and our children’s as well (except he had a hard time doing my daughter’s hair–hee hee).
 He would sit with me on our bed and keep me company during the long hours of bed rest.
-He'd give me the fluffiest pillows and watch funny TV re-runs with me to cheer me up.
-He hugged me everyday . . . and he kissed many tears away.
+He’d give me the fluffiest pillows and watch funny TV re-runs with me to cheer me up.
+He hugged me everyday, listened to me worry . . . and he kissed many tears away.

-My friends--They helped me immediately from the beginning.
-They watched Sweet Tween and Little Son so many times and drove them around.
+My friends–They helped me immediately from the beginning.
+They watched children so many times and drove them around because I could not drive at all for about 2 weeks.
 They coordinated dinners, rides, and childcare.
 Few of them let my children stay overnight while I was at the hospital.

 There were many more friends and church family who helped me with my kidlets while I recovered.
 It was amazing.
 Many just called or just sent kinds words our way.
 So many people in my church and family told me how they prayed or fasted for me and my babe.